risc0/zkvm-perf/README.md

 ./eval.sh (loop|fibonacci|ssz_withdrawals|tendermint) (sp1|risc0|jolt-zkvm) (poseidon|sha256|blake3|...)
 ```

-Note that right now only poseidion is supported for all zkVMs, since we are interested in also profiling recursion.
+Note that right now only poseidon is supported for all zkVMs, since we are interested in also profiling recursion.

 Example SP1:
 ```